nstecker16/active-directory-lab/README.md

 ___End Date: current___

-**Note:** [a] refers to the lettered screenshots on the [screenshots.md](/screenshots.md) file (you can click on numbers for link navigation to screenshot)
+**Note:** [a] refers to the lettered screenshots on the [screenshots.md](/screenshots.md) file (you can click on letters for link navigation to screenshot)

 ## Objective

-Learn basic functions in Active Directory such as creating and modifying groups, users, and devices as well as applying policies and more
+Apply basic functions in Active Directory such as creating and modifying groups, users, and devices as well as applying policies and more

 ## Setup